-UVU verifies all students selected by the Central Processing System (CPS).
+Utah Valley University verifies all students selected by Central Processing System.
 Students may select themselves for verification.
-Students initially selected for verification by CPS must complete verification before the student is awarded.
+Students initially selected for verification by Central Processing System must complete verification before the student is awarded.
 Students who are selected for verification on a subsequent FAFSA transaction after their aid has disbursed must complete verification before they can receive additional aid; in addition, if they have been awarded work study they must stop working until their verification is completed.
 Students who have received a Direct Loan cannot have future loans originated until verification is completed.

-Students must have a valid FAFSA by the last day of the term for which they are enrolled or June 30th, 2014, whichever is sooner for the 2013-2014 year.
-However, the ability to be awarded and/or retroactively awarded is determined by meeting all eligibility requirements at the time the student's file is completed.
+For the 2015-2016 aid year, students must have a valid FAFSA by the last day of the term for which they are enrolled or June 30th, 2016, whichever is sooner.
+However, the ability to be awarded and/or retroactively awarded is determined by meeting all eligibility requirements at the time the file is completed.
 This includes Satisfactory Academic Progress.
 For the Pell Grant program, the student may submit verification documents no later than 100 days after the last day of enrollment, or two weeks before the last day of Summer term, whichever is sooner.
 Students may only be awarded retroactively for terms during which they met and maintained Satisfactory Academic Progress standards and met all other eligibility requirements.

 Note that loans cannot be originated after the last date of the student’s enrollment; consequently, failing to submit verification documents during the term he or she is enrolled will prevent him or her from receiving a loan.
 Therefore, the student must submit verification documents at least two weeks before they cease to be enrolled in order to receive a loan.

 If the student is not initially selected for verification and receives a Pell Grant, but is then selected on a subsequent FAFSA transaction, the student cannot have additional Pell Grant funds disbursed to him or her.
 The student must provide the appropriate verification documents at least two weeks before he or she ceases to be enrolled.
 If the student does not provide the verification documentation within this time, he or she will forfeit Title IV aid and any State or Institutional aid that requires verification for the remaining award year.
-The student must repay any Pell Grant, SEOG, or Perkins funds already received for that award year.
-The student must also stop working if he or she is receiving Work Study funds.
-A student does not need to return to UVU the Direct Loan funds that were received before being selected for verification.
+The student must repay any Pell Grant, Federal Supplementary Equal Opportunity Grant, or Perkins funds already received for that award year.
+The student must also stop working if he or she is receiving Federal Work Study funds.
+A student does not need to return to Utah Valley University the Direct Loan funds that were received before being selected for verification.

 If selected, you will be required to provide the Financial Aid and Scholarships Office with specified forms and documents.
 Students can view their UVLink requirements to determine what documents are needed.

-All UVU forms can be obtained through your UVLink Account.
-When returning the documentation to the Financial Aid & Scholarships Office, please label your documents clearly with your name and UVID.
+All Utah Valley University forms can be obtained through your UVLink Account.
+When returning the documentation to the Financial Aid and Scholarships Office, please label your documents clearly with your name and UV ID.